aws-solutions/media-services-application-mapper/UNINSTALL.md

 ## CloudFormation Stack Deletion

+### Events Stack

+Delete the events stack from any other regions that were installed after you installed the main solution.

+### Master Template/All Resources Stacks

+If you used the **all-resources** template installation option, select the master stack in CloudFormation and click the Delete button.
+CloudFormation will uninstall the stacks in the opposite order they were installed.

+### Individual Stacks

+If you used separate templates to install the solution, be sure to delete the stacks in the opposite order they were installed.

 The order in which to delete the stacks are as follows:

 1. Delete MSAM Web stack